Super Bowl performers vow to open doors for more hip-hop

 The five music icons will perform at SoFi Stadium in Inglewood, California.
 Dre, Snoop Dogg and Lamar are Southern California natives.
 Snoop Dogg called it a “great moment” that combined “the biggest sporting event in the world” with hip-hop, “the biggest form of music in the world.”

-Other rap artists who have performed at previous Super Bowl halftime shows include Travis Scott, Sean “Diddy” Comb, Queen Latifah, Nelly and Big Boi of Outkast.
+Other rap artists who have performed at previous Super Bowl halftime shows include Travis Scott, Sean “Diddy” Combs, Nelly and Big Boi of Outkast.
+Pop-rap group Black Eyed Peas performed during halftime as well.

+Dre said there will be surprises during their show, but he’s already added two deaf musicians — Warren “Wawa” Snipe and Sean Forbes.
+It’ll be the first time deaf performers will take part in the halftime show.

+Wawa and Forbes will use their hands, body and facial expressions to deliver unique renditions of the songs in American Sign Language as the superstar performers rap and sing on stage.

 The five music artists set for Sunday’s show have a combined 44 Grammys.
 Eminem has the most with 15.
 Blige is the only return performer among the group — she was part of an ensemble cast that featured Aerosmith, NSYNC, Britney Spears and Nelly back in 2001.